ArjunSahlot/TensorNN/README.md

 **TensorNN** is a Python machine learning library built from scratch.
 It provides fundamental building blocks for creating and training neural networks.

-## ⚠️ Status: Under Heavy Development

-**Note:** This library is currently under heavy development and is considered unusable for production purposes.

 ---

 ## 📋 Table of Contents